-The Canadian College of Funeral Service courses utilize traditional classroom instruction, work-based training under the supervision of a sponsor/licensee, and courses taught online.
+The Canadian College of Funeral Service courses utilize a combination of traditional classroom instruction, work-based training under the supervision of a sponsor or licensee, and online courses.
 We believe that online or blended classes are as effective in education as traditional classes.

 According to the latest research, students learn more when they are required to look up the information and internalize it for themselves.
 With that in mind, online courses are designed differently from most traditional classes.
 The most significant difference is the responsibility for learning.
-In most traditional courses, students sit and listen to the instructor and memorize material, though the material may not be learned.
+In most traditional courses, students sit and listen to the instructor, memorizing material that may not be truly learned.
 In online classes, you are responsible for your learning.
 The instructor will assist you; if you cannot find the information, you may email your instructor for clarification, but you will be required to do more work than in the average traditional class.